 DNS Testbed

-As the DNS ecosystem is already large and is growing, maintaining and monitoring a regression test suite and testbed to analyze DNS behaviors and interactions is critical.
+As the DNS ecosystem is already large and growing, maintaining and monitoring a regression test suite and testbed to analyze DNS behaviors and interactions is critical.
 The SSR2 Review Team has concluded that the ongoing DNS testbed activities by OCTO, once complete, sufficiently address this concern.
 The review team further believes that support and maintenance of this testbed (as well as ingestion of its results and findings) is a requirement of ICANN org.

-Timely completion and maintenance of this testbed would allow the ICANN community to test and research resolver behavior, which is crucial for ensuring the DNS’s integrity and availability globally.
+Timely completion and maintenance of this testbed would allow the ICANN community to test and research resolver behavior, which is crucial for ensuring the integrity and global availability of the DNS.

 SSR2 Recommendation 19: Complete Development of the DNS Regression Test Suite